 Accounting Schools in Wisconsin

 The following overview of accounting schools in Wisconsin provides key data that you can use to select the accounting school that is the right match for your goals for earning a degree and for your career.
 Diverse accounting programs including programs in auditing, accounting information systems, and international accounting, among many others, are available from Wisconsin schools.
 You may also find that online schools offer opportunities to earn an accounting degree that are a match for your needs and goals.

-- There are 59 colleges and universities with accounting degree programs in Wisconsin.
+- There are 45 not-for-profit colleges and universities with accounting degree programs in Wisconsin.1

 - 6 not-for-profit schools offer a master’s or advanced degree in accounting.1

-- Highest graduation rate*: University of Wisconsin-Madison 82%1
+- Highest graduation rate*: University of Wisconsin-Madison, 85%1

 - Highest transfer-out rate*: Marian University, 43%1